-A few days ago I was walking along the creek that is the property line between my land and the timber company land.
+A few days ago I was walking along the creek that is the property line between my land and the timber company land, when I saw foot prints from a trespasser.
 Not only does the timber company grow timber on their land, they also lease the land out to hunters.
 It is not unusual to see an influx of urban dwellers into rural areas starting a couple of months before hunting season.
 Most of the people who lease property in rural areas are good people.
 They just want to get out of the city, do some hunting, get a deer or hog and pass the tradition of hunting to the next generation.

 With hunters there is an unspoken code of respect.
 You do not touch my trail cameras, stands and feeders and I do not touch yours.

 Then there are the people who do not care about respect.
 They will knock your feeders and stands over and steal the trail cameras.
 These are the vandals and thieves that screw up life for everyone else.
 For people who visit their lease only a few times a year the vandals are not that big of an issue.
 All that gets screwed up is a few items such as the deer blind and feeders.
 For those of us who live in rural areas next to hunting leasing, the vandals can screw with us year round.

 What concerns me about trespassers scouting the property line is they may hear my chickens, see my crops, see fruit trees, see a shed and wonder whats in it,,, etc.

 Let’s say some kind of long term SHTF / TEOTWAWKI situation happens.
 Food starts to run short.
 I would would not put it past anyone to help themselves to some eggs, maybe take a chicken, figs, peaches,,, take whatever they can.

 Even though I live in a rural area with just a few neighbors, I have to accept the reality there may be people out there who know the layout of my farm and I have no idea who they are.
 A few years ago a shed on the property was broke into.
 Some hand tools and a stihl chainsaw was stolen.
 Even in a rural area your gear is not safe.